TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-acc-auth-failure-http-403-failure-summary-for-apollo.md

 <!--issueDescription-->
 Recent Authentication and Authorization Failure Summary
 <!--/issueDescription-->
-Below is a list of recent authentication or authorization failure.
+The following is a list of recent authentication or authorization failures.
 An immediate failure may not show up in the list.
-If the list shows an error that matches the time of the issue, then please use the ServerRequestId for that entry and run the detailed diagnostics below to get a resolution to the issue.<br>
+If the list shows an error that matches the time of the issue, use the ServerRequestId for that entry and run the following detailed diagnostics to get a resolution to the issue.<br>

-**Note** : This list is not exhaustive, we strongly recommend to enable and refer **[storage analytics log](https://docs.microsoft.com/azure/storage/common/storage-analytics#about-storage-analytics-logging)** to get the full list of logs<br><br>If you already have the details of the error like TimeStamp and ServerRequestId you can directly proceed to the detailed diagnostics and enter the details in the respective fields to get the resolution.
+**Note**: This list is not exhaustive.
+We strongly recommend to enable your **[storage analytics log](https://docs.microsoft.com/azure/storage/common/storage-analytics#about-storage-analytics-logging)** to get a complete list of logs.<br><br>If you already have details of the error, such as TimeStamp and ServerRequestId, proceed directly to the detailed diagnostics, and enter the details in the respective fields to get the resolution.
 <!--$RequestUrl-->[RequestUrl]<!--/$RequestUrl-->